When Ray Bradbury wrote Fahrenheit 451, he was living in a time of the rising Cold War and the end of Nazism.

 With a bias toward biblical adherence and being anti-liberal arts, Chasteen is the very person that Bradbury warns us against.
 I can just imagine his challenging the very list of books used often in my junior English classes.

 - Scarlet Letter for the out-of-wedlock child of a clergyman with a married woman.

 - Huck Finn for the language and that Solomon bit.

 - The Great Gatsby because it promotes adultery and drinking and a worship of money.

 - Of Mice and Men because of the language and violent scenes.

-Plus it’s an infringement on the First Amendment and freedom of speech.
 If you have never seen the movie Field of Dreams, then you should just for the PTA meeting scene where a parent is trying to have a book banned from the school based on its use of language.

 The woman says,

 “Mr. Harris, the so-called novels of Terence Mann endorse promiscuity , godlessness, the mongrelization of the races, and disrespect to high-ranking officers of the United States Army .
 And that’s why right-thinking school boards all across the country having been banning this man’s S-H-l- since 1969 .
 Terence Mann?
 You know why he stopped writing books.
 Because he masturbates.”